What are the AJAs ?

 In recent years close to 400 entries have been received from Atlantic Canadian journalists in the 23 print, radio, and television categories.
 There are also a number of journalism student awards.
 Entries are submitted in English et aussi en francais.

 Finalists are selected from the entries by panels of independent judges.
 They are recognized at provincial AJAs luncheons.
-The overall winners will be announced at the awards ceremony and gala dinner Saturday, May 10, 2014 at the Halifax Marriott Harbourfront Hotel.
+The overall winners will be announced at a gala dinner and awards ceremomy in early May.

 Since the inception of the AJAs, nearly 1,400 individual Atlantic Canadian journalists have been honoured for their journalistic excellence.